AlexanderIbrahim1/pimc-sim/PLAN.md

 This probably isn't the reason for the discrepancy
   - if it were, then the new code would give a more negative 2B energy than the old code
   - because the old code is rejecting more long-range (attractive) terms

+[2024-05-10]:
+  - implemented this, and I was right
+    - the 2B energy became slightly less negative
+    - the 3B energy became slightly less positive

 2. The old code and new code have different 3B energies
   - still not sure why this is the case